plugcommunity/documentation/api/backend/events/Advance.md

 # Advance message

-Event passed containing the new playing song, when it starts
+Event emitted containing the new playing song, when it starts

 ### Packet Example